Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

    This will create the base groups and folder for the Policy and Procedure solution.

-1. Import default configuration:
+1. Import default configuration.
+Rhere are two ways you can do this.

+   OPTION 1 - use the config import tool (This may not be available on initial install):

-   In a browser navigate to `{Application Base URL}/ocms/admin/ConfigArchiver` and login to the application as the Alfresco Administrator.
+      * In a browser navigate to `{Application Base URL}/ocms/admin/ConfigArchiver` and login to the application as the Alfresco Administrator.

-   Use the *Import Config* function to import the `default.zip` provided with the installation.
+      * Use the *Import Config* function to import the `default.zip` provided with the installation.

+   OPTION 2 - upload the configs via share:

+      * In a browser navigate to `{Application Base URL}/share` and login to the application as the Alfresco Administrator.

+      * Navigate to the repository and into the folder `hpi`

+      * Drag and drop the `default.zip` folder into this location

+      * Delete all contents of the current `default` folder

+      * Click on the `default.zip` and choose the "unzip to" action, select the `respository> hpi> default` folder

 1. (OPTIONAL) This step is only required if **NOT** using the Alfresco Enterprise Viewer: